Karla Bernard

 Karla Bernard is a Canadian politician, who was elected to the Legislative Assembly of Prince Edward Island in the 2019 Prince Edward Island general election.
 She represents the district of Charlottetown-Victoria Park as a member of the Green Party of Prince Edward Island.

+She was re-elected in the 2023 general election.
+She was named interim Green Party leader on July 21, 2023 until June 2025 until the election Matt Macfarlane as the leader of the party.